 Evidence of Aboriginal settlement here goes back an estimated 37,000 years: the traditional owners of this land are the Wakamin people who called the area Wookathaka.

-In 1910, Chillagoe's population peaked at 10,000; today, it's home to about 190 people.
-This tiny town exports marble to Italy (its marble was also used in the construction of Parliament House in Canberra).
+In 1910, Chillagoe's population peaked at 10,000; today, it's about 190.
+Marble is still quarried here and was used in the construction of Parliament House in Canberra.

-As in most outback towns, you needn't worry about remembering the names of any characters you encounter: everyone you meet – and you – will go by 'mate'.
+Although not part of the Atherton Tablelands, Chillagoe is reached via Mareeba, from where the Wheelbarrow Way takes you deep into the northern outback.
+As in most outback towns, you needn't worry about remembering the names of any characters you encounter: everyone goes by 'mate'.